aminnausin/snapshot/README.md

 <img src="https://github.com/aminnausin/snapshot/blob/main/generated/languages.svg#gh-light-mode-only" alt="snapshot languages image for light mode"/>
 </a>

-Generate visualizations of GitHub user and repository statistics with GitHub Actions.
-Visualizations can include data for both private repositories, and for repositories you have contributed to, but do not own.
+Generate visualisations of GitHub user and repository statistics with GitHub Actions.
+Visualisations can include data for both private repositories, and for repositories you have contributed to, but do not own.

 Generated images automatically switch between GitHub light theme and GitHub